midhunkangumara/Angular/README.md

    •  LOCAL SEVER (Local Git repository)(UBUNTU 20.04)

-   •  EC2 SERVER-1 (As A Worker Node For Jenkins To Host Container)(UBUNTU 20.04)
+   •  EC2 SERVER-1 (As A Worker Node For Jenkins To Host Container)(UBUNTU 20.04).

-           note: port 80 should added in inbound rule of the security group in aws or which port the Container will be exposed
+           Note: port 80 should added in inbound rule of the security group in aws or which port the Container will be exposed

-   •  EC2 SERVER-2 (As Jenkins Server)(UBUNTU 20.04)
+   •  EC2 SERVER-2 (As Jenkins Server)(UBUNTU 20.04).

-          note: port 8080 should added in inbound rule of the security group in aws for jenkins
+          Note: port 8080 should added in inbound rule of the security group in aws for jenkins

 ## INSTALLATION AND SETUPS

 ### LOCAL SEVER (For Local Git repository)(UBUNTU 20.04)

-###### It is used to create local git reppo for keeping application coad , files and Dockerfile
+###### It is used to create local git reppo for keeping application code , files and Dockerfile

 #### INSTALLING GIT
+[For Local Git Repository]

 Updat your Repository: